kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 [Fugue](https://github.com/fugue-project/fugue) is described as a unified interface for distributed computing.
 You can execute Python, pandas, and SQL code on Spark and Dask with minimal rewrites.

-Similarly to Modin, Fugue can help you scale pandas code across distributed compute clusters.
+Similarly to Modin, Fugue can help you scale pandas' code across distributed compute clusters.
 In contrast to Modin, though, Fugue is not a drop-in replacement for pandas.
 Fugue's core contributors believe that [pandas-like interfaces are sub-optimal](https://towardsdatascience.com/why-pandas-like-interfaces-are-sub-optimal-for-distributed-computing-322dacbce43) for distributed computing.

 This means that you can continue writing pandas code, but Fugue will translate it at runtime to Spark or Dask syntax in order to distribute the underlying computations.